How to Work the AFM – Video Replay

-We’ve selected titles on all the important topics including Production, Screenwriting, Post-production, Documentary and Business & Planning.
+We’ve selected titles from Focal Press and Routledge on all the important topics including Production, Screenwriting, Post-production, Documentary and Business & Planning.
 Receive a 20% discount when you order online.
 Enter code AFM20 at checkout.

 Making people laugh is a difficult art so we searched for common factors behind successful comedies.
 We learned that successful comedies aren’t dependent on a particular budget – making it a bit easier for independent filmmakers.